 Animoto is built to be easy to use.
 Drag and drop your way to videos to share on social media, videos for your website, for friends and family, or just for fun.
 If you’re brand new here, we want to make it as easy as possible for you to start making videos.
 Head to our beginner’s guide for a quick rundown of how it all works, or check out the intro video below.

 But the easiest way to learn is to just jump in and start making videos—especially since Animoto is free to use.
 Click the button below to test out all our features for yourself.

 Now that we’ve covered the basics, we’ll take a look at all of the features available in Animoto.
-Note that some features are only available on our Professional and Team plans.
-You can learn more about our plans right over here.
+Note that some features are only available with a paid subscription.
+You can learn more about our subscription plans right over here.

 We’re going to cover a lot in this section, so if you’re interested in learning about a specific feature, click to jump right to it from the following list:

 Animoto videos are created by mixing and matching blocks.
 You can easily add, remove, or drag and drop to reposition blocks within any video project, whether you’re using one of our video templates or starting from scratch.

 To add a block, simply click on the Add a Block button.
 It’s shaped like a plus sign, and you can find it at the bottom of your screen next to the blue play button.
 Once you’ve opened the Add a Block screen, click on the type of block you’d like to add.